superfly/docs/reference/configuration.html.md

     soft_limit = 20
 ```

-`type` specifies what metric is used to determine when to scale up and down, or when a given instance should receive more or less traffic (load balancing).
+`type` specifies what metric is used to determine when a given instance has reached a concurrency limit.
 The two supported values are `connections` and `requests`.

-**connections**: Load balance and scale based on number of concurrent tcp connections.
+**connections**: Load balance based on number of concurrent tcp connections.
 This is the default when unspecified.
 This is also the default when fly.toml is created with `fly launch`.

-**requests**: Load balance and scale based on the number of http requests.
+**requests**: Load balance based on the number of http requests.
 This is recommended for web services, since multiple requests can be sent over a single tcp connection.

 * `hard_limit` : When an application instance is at or over this number of concurrent connections or requests, the system will stop sending new traffic to that application instance.
-The system will bring up another instance if the auto scaling policy supports doing so.
+For Nomad apps only, the system will bring up another instance if the autoscaling policy supports doing so.
 * `soft_limit` : When an application instance is at or over this number of concurrent connections or requests, the system will deprioritize sending new traffic to that application instance and only send it to that application instance if all other instances are also at or above their soft_limit.
-The system will likely bring up another instance if the auto scaling policy for the application support doing so.
+For Nomad apps only, the system will likely bring up another instance if the auto scaling policy for the application supports doing so.

 ### `services.ports`